milesmcc/cyber101/crypto/overview.md

 * What does _enciphering_ mean?
 What is ciphertext?
 Is this different from _encryption_?
 * What is _deciphering_?
 Why is there no such thing as _deciphertext_?
 * What is hashing?
-How is it different from encryption?
+How is it different from encryption? [what is one-way really mean?]
 * What is a digital signature?
 How is it useful?

 ---